 This month, Yubico is partnering with the National Cybersecurity Alliance (NCSA) to support and promote Data Privacy Day, an initiative to empower individuals and encourage businesses to respect privacy, safeguard data, and enable trust.
 While Data Privacy Day is a one-day event taking place on January 28, security is our focus at Yubico every day, and we are starting the conversation about online security and privacy early!

 When it comes to compromised internet security, it can be difficult to know what you’re defending against, because attacker objectives, victims, and techniques vary significantly.
-That said, we do know that internet credential theft and misuse is involved in nearly 81% of hacker-related breaches.
+That said, we do know that nearly 81% of hacker-related breaches involve internet credential theft and misuse.
 Since stealing someone’s password or other authentication data is relatively easy to do from afar, and there’s little risk of or danger in getting caught, it’s become one of the most common attacks in the world.